Maine Ski And Snowboard Museum

 How does Maine Ski And Snowboard Museum spend its money?

 Maine Ski And Snowboard Museum directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Maine Ski And Snowboard Museum tax-deductible?